SORA Registration for Juveniles

 There are exceptions to mandatory registration of tier III juvenile offenders.
 These involve a consensual sexual act with another minor.
-If the victim involved was 13-15 years old, and the offender was not more than 4 years older or the victim was 16 or 17 years old and not in the custody of the offender at the time of the offense.
+If the victim involved was 13-15 years old, and the offender was not more than 4 years older, or the victim was 16 or 17 years old and not in the offender’s custody at the time of the offense.
 A court must determine if the exception applies.
-If an offender is already required to register and the “Romeo and Juliet” exception applies, there must a petition filed in the court where the person was adjudicated.
+If an offender is already required to register and the “Romeo and Juliet” exception applies, the defendant must file a petition in the court where the person was adjudicated.

 Michigan Criminal Defense Attorney having experience with SORA

-As a juvenile or adult being faced with the possibility of having to register as a sex offender for many years, and possibly life, it is important that you have legal representation that has familiarity with the Sex Offenders Registration Act and experience representing people faced with the consequences of SORA.
+If a juvenile or adult is faced with the possibility of registering as a sex offender for many years, and possibly life, it is important that they have legal representation that has familiarity with the Sex Offenders Registration Act and experience representing people faced with the consequences of SORA.

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in this, and all other areas, of the criminal law.
-If you, or a loved one, is faced with these issues, please contact us at (248) 263-6800 or complete a Request for Information Form and one of our attorneys will contact you.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in this, and all other areas, of criminal law.
+If you, or a loved one, is facing these issues, please contact us, and we will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.